• Skip to primary navigation

 Imagine having to pile 12 cups of apples in a pie for a second.
 That'd basically be impossible had I not roasted the apples first.
 Perhaps the only plausible way to get all those raw apple slices into a pie would be to make a pie in a deep dish springform pan, arranging them ever so neatly to avoid any wasted space and gaps.
 Maybe that would work.
 Maybe.

-APPLE PIE TIP Roast apple slices prior to making pie to soften the fruit so that the filling doesn't shrink so dramatically as it bakes!
+APPLE PIE TIP: Roast apple slices before making pie to soften the fruit so that the filling doesn't shrink so dramatically as it bakes!
 You'll also be able to fill the pie with more apples this way!

 Pre-cooking the apples for pie makes the perfect apple pie.
 The pie cuts beautifully, and there is hardly a gap between the top crust and the apple filling.
 The filling has an intense apple flavour that isn't masked by a thickener because there's hardly a need for a thickener here.
 Fine, it takes an extra hour (when you count the time to cool the apples) to prep the apples, but I think it's absolutely worth it.